-Print isn't dead!
-So get your kid a magazine
+Yes, Childrens' Magazines Still Exist

 Here are the best magazines for kids these days.

 National Geographic Kids is designed for children ages 6 to 14.
 The magazine is published by the National Geographic Society and has been in publication since September 1975.
-With each issue, young readers enjoy a wide array of regular features, such as "Amazing Animals," "Weird but True," "Cool Inventions" and "Guinness World Records."
+With each issue, young readers enjoy a wide array of regular features, such as “Amazing Animals,” “Weird but True,” “Cool Inventions” and “Guinness World Records.”
+A one-year-subscription (10 issues) costs $23.
 For the younger set, there’s National Geographic Little Kids, which targets preschool children ages 3 to 6.
-A one-year subscription (10 issues) for either magazine costs $15.
+A one-year subscription (10 issues) is $23.

 This magazine, launched in January 1997, features nine cartoon characters known as the Muses.
-The articles expose kids ages 9 and up to history, science and the arts.
-Regular Muse content includes fun facts, a question-and-answer page and fun underlying themes such as extraterrestrial life, urban legends, pirates and so much more.
-A one-year subscription (nine issues) is $34.
+The articles expose kids ages 9 and up to history, science, and the arts.
+Regular Muse content includes fun facts, a question-and-answer page, and fun underlying themes such as extraterrestrial life, urban legends, pirates and so much more.
+A one-year subscription (9 issues) is $29.95.

 A version of this article was originally published in May 2016.